Hadokane/CI_PP2_HUG/README.md

 4. Do different "members" appear each time this screen is reached by the player?
     - Are their first names, last names and skills different enough on each reload?

 **Passes Testing:** Documented three instances of this section of the game below.
-Different first name and last name parings and skills were shown.
+Different first-name and last-name parings and skills were shown.

 <details><summary>Card Randomiser #1</summary>
 <img src="assets/images/docs/play_session/ps19.png" alt="Card Randomiser #1"></details>